jose-jaen/jose-jaen/README.md

 I am José Jaén, a *Data Scientist* working at ***Global Alumni***

-- :mortar_board: Studying a Bachelor in Economics & Law and a Minor in Statistics at Universidad Carlos III de Madrid (uc3m)
+- :mortar_board: Studying a [Master's Degree in Big Data Analytics](https://www.uc3m.es/master/big-data-analytics#curriculum) at Universidad Carlos III de Madrid (uc3m)
 - 🔭 Specializing in Quantitative Techniques for Data Analytics
-- 🤔 Passionate about Big Data, Machine Learning, Statistics and Econometrics
+- 🤔 Passionate about AI applications, Big Data, Machine Learning algorithms, Statistics and Econometrics
 - 💬 Please feel free to check my [LinkedIn profile](https://www.linkedin.com/in/jose-jaen/)

 This is a collection of some of my Data Analytics projects (date in square brackets)